Investors’ expectations for corporate reporting are changing rapidly — here’s what you need to know about corporate reporting as we enter into 2016.

 Organization and Explanation are Key

-Consulting firm Your Domain Name PwC recently conducted a survey in order to gauge how transparently and effectively modern investment professionals expect companies to communicate vital information.
+Consulting firm her explanation PwC recently conducted a survey in order to gauge how transparently and effectively modern investment professionals expect companies to communicate vital information.
 Somewhat surprisingly, the results indicate that most shareholders are relatively flexible when it comes to communicating accounting policy notes and financial statements, at least as far as frequency or format are concerned — that said, clarity and detail are a must.

 The industry experts surveyed by PwC believe that a company’s accounting policies should be clearly organized and easy to find, whether they’re on the company’s website, in their financial statements, or presented alongside other relevant notes.
 Businesses should explore a variety of organizational methods and determine which one best displays the information their shareholders will most likely be looking for.

 But interestingly, the report suggests that providing context and explanation along with data will perhaps be even more important than organization as we enter into 2016.
 Over 70% of the respondents agreed that notes should be accompanied by detailed justifications within the context of the corporation’s strategy, and any major policy changes should be put forth in an easily digestible manner.